Different types of diets for dogs

 - Baking: Ingredients are cooked at lower pressures than extruded foods which may preserve more nutrients than extruded foods.

-Many companies have created complete raw diets and they are growing in popularity across the UK.
-Raw food is available in many varieties but is usually either freeze-dried or frozen, which must be thoroughly defrosted before feeding.
+Many companies have created complete raw diets and they are now stocked in most popular pet shops.
+Raw food is available in different varieties but is usually either freeze-dried or frozen, which must be thoroughly defrosted before feeding.
 Whether you chose to feed raw or not, our vets would always recommend feeding a commercially prepared, complete food and not try to make the food yourself as it’s very difficult to make sure your dog has the correct balance of nutrients with a homemade diet.